List of Supernatural and The Winchesters characters: Jimmy Novak

-James "Jimmy" Novak, portrayed by Misha Collins, is the vessel of Castiel and a former ad salesman for AM radio with a wife and daughter.
+James "Jimmy" Novak, portrayed by Misha Collins, is the vessel of Castiel and a former radio ad salesman from Pontiac, Illinois.
 He is described by Castiel as a "devout man" who agreed to become Castiel's vessel after hearing his voice and undergoing a series of tests of faith.
 In "The Rapture", after Castiel is forcibly taken back to Heaven for "re-conditioning", Jimmy is left alone and found by Sam and Dean.
 He describes being possessed by Castiel as "being chained to a comet".
 He wishes to return to his family, but Sam and Dean insist that he would put them in danger from the demons hunting him down for his association with angels.
-Jimmy sneaks back home to reunite with his family, but he and his family are attacked by demons, and his wife and daughter are kidnapped by them.
+Jimmy sneaks back home to reunite with his family, but he and his family are attacked by demons, and his wife Amelia and daughter Claire are kidnapped.
 Castiel returns and possesses Claire to vanquish the demons.
 Jimmy is fatally injured in the fight, and Castiel tells him he will now be at peace in Heaven.
 Jimmy begs Castiel to use him as a vessel instead of Claire to spare her the life of being an angel's vessel.
 Castiel accepts and possesses Jimmy again.

-Castiel reveals to Jimmy's daughter Claire, that Jimmy has been dead and his soul in Heaven since his vessel was destroyed in his first confrontation with Raphael in "Lucifer Rising".
-Jimmy was reunited in Heaven with his wife, Amelia, after her death in "Angel Heart".
+Castiel reveals to Jimmy's daughter Claire that Jimmy has been dead and his soul in Heaven, since his vessel was destroyed in his first confrontation with Raphael in "Lucifer Rising".
+Jimmy was reunited in Heaven with his wife Amelia after her death in "Angel Heart".
 In "All Along the Watchtower", Castiel uses Jimmy's name to rent a cabin for himself and Kelly Kline.
 After tracking the omens to the area, the Winchesters realize they have found the right spot when they learn Castiel used the name James Novak since that is his vessel.
 After Castiel's death in the same episode, the Winchesters give him a Hunter's Funeral by burning Jimmy's body in "Lost & Found."
 When Castiel is resurrected, Jimmy's body is restored to act as his vessel once again.

 As seen in season 13's "Exodus", the Apocalypse World Castiel also chose his world's Jimmy as his vessel unlike most of the angels of that world who have different vessels.
 The Apocalypse World Castiel's version of Jimmy has a darker more scruffier appearance, coinciding with the alternate Castiel's evil nature.
 He also appears to be blind in one eye.
 This Jimmy and Castiel are killed by the Winchesters Castiel.

 In season 14's "Gods and Monsters", Castiel talks about Jimmy with Lucifer's former vessel Nick.
 Castiel admits that while Jimmy was willing to be his vessel, he is dead, causing Nick to call Castiel a stone-cold body snatcher that is no better than Lucifer.
 Castiel tells Nick that in his millennia of existence, what befell Jimmy and his family is Castiel's greatest regret.